All Episodes

 Apple still hasn't said a word.

-Now, the latest beta of iTunes is out, and some of the uh wizards of Smart have gone through it and they have found references to an iPhone 4S.
+Now, the latest beta of iTunes is out, and some of the wizards of Smart have gone through it and they have found references to an iPhone 4S.

-Okay, well what's that?
+Okay, well, what's that?

 Nobody knows what the 4S is.